| |

 Jack was about to reply when a very pensive Daniel Jackson came into view.

-Raising his eyebrows, he reached over and opened the office door to let Dr. Jacey in so she could put the books down.
+opened the office door to let Dr. Jacey in so she could put the books down.

 Daniel stopped, suddenly aware people were entering his office.